 Initially I was worried the server would buckle under load, but I have seen loads as high as 182 concurrent users as seen in the screenshot below:

 There are however memory and cpu constraints in Azure's shared tier that will cause your site to be suspended if you go above the quota.

 It takes time to get to a point where your blog gets a substantial amount of traffic.
-I have been blogging for about two years now, and during a good month I get something like 77k page views.
+I have been blogging for about two years now, and during a good month I've seen my traffic get up to 95k page views/month.
 This is of course nothing compared to some of the more prominent tech blogs out there.

 That said, I am still proud of my progress so far.
 After all I am just a hobby blogger who does this for fun on the side :-).